-Our ability to grow Residential's business by acquiring sub-performing and non-performing loans is dependent on the availability of adequate financing including additional equity financing, debt financing or both in order to meet Residential's objectives.
+Our ability to grow Residential's business is dependent on the availability of adequate financing including additional equity financing, debt financing or both in order to meet Residential's objectives.
 We intend to leverage Residential's investments with debt, the level of which may vary based upon the particular characteristics of its portfolio and on market conditions.
 To the extent available at the relevant time, Residential's financing sources may include bank credit facilities, warehouse lines of credit, structured financing arrangements and repurchase agreements, among others.
 We may also seek to raise additional capital for Residential through public or private offerings of debt or equity securities, depending upon market conditions.
-To qualify as a REIT under the Code, Residential generally will need to distribute at least 90% of its taxable income each year (subject to certain adjustments) to its stockholders.
+To qualify as a REIT under the Code, Residential will need to distribute at least 90% of its taxable income each year to its stockholders.
 This distribution requirement limits its ability to retain earnings and thereby replenish or increase capital to support its activities.

-Residential's taxable income is triggered primarily by material charges in the economic status of loans, such as a sale of the loan, modification of the loan from a non-performing status to a performing status or conversion of the loan to REO.
-We expect Residential to convert its taxable gains on REO dispositions and loan modifications within a short period to cash gains.
-The taxable gains on Residential's remaining loans that it expects to convert to rental properties can be funded through a higher advance rate on the increased value when a property becomes rented.
+Residential's taxable income is triggered primarily by material changes in the economic status of loans, such as a sale of the loan, modification of the loan from a non-performing status to a performing status or conversion of the loan to REO.
+We expect Residential to convert its taxable gains on REO dispositions and loan modifications to cash gains, which can be used to fund the distribution requirements from the corresponding taxable gains.
+Distribution requirements from the taxable gains on Residential's remaining loans that it expects to convert to rental properties can be funded through a higher advance rate on the increased value when a property becomes rented.

-Resolution Activities in 2013
+Resolution Activities